Saint Calamine #13978

 Surprisingly, the church sat so close to the road the tripod had to be set right on it.
 I was actually standing on the yellow line while taking this picture to get backed up far enough to frame it.
 To me, asphalt nearly to the stoop served proof this abandoned country church was from the horse and buggy days.
 I listened carefully for cars while concentrating on the shot and the camera.
 This far out in the boonies, it wasn’t much trouble.

 Later, after getting home and putting the image up on the computer, I realized this was one huge poison ivy plant!
 No wonder the door could hang open with no one bothering the old abandoned church!
 It was unusually large, I’ve never seen poison ivy like this.
 And that’s the very true story within a story of how this image easily came to be called Saint Calamine…

-Location: rural Bedford County, Pennsylvania.
-Picture and text © Andrew Dierks
+Location: way out in rural Bedford County, Pennsylvania.
+Picture and story © Andrew Dierks

 Up Next: Starship #14721